 Dark Horse Coffee Roasters is one of the top coffee shops in San Diego.
 They have three different locations in the city, each with its own unique and diverse vibe.
-They roast their top quality beans on a daily basis, always ensuring their customers are receiving the freshest and highest grade cup of coffee.
+Dark Horse roasts their top quality beans on a daily basis, always ensuring their customers are receiving the freshest and highest grade cup of coffee.

 4. Ryan Bros.
 Coffee

 With five different locations, Ryan Bros.
 Coffee has based their values on family, friendship, and award-winning craft coffee.
 Their laid-back cafés are warm and welcoming, and their breakfast sandwiches and burritos are not to be missed, making this one of the best coffee shops in San Diego.

 3. Swell Coffee Co.

 A photo posted by Swell Coffee Co. (@swellcoffeeco_) on